darius/traitor/bastiat-the-law.md

-It must be said: there are too many great men in the world; there are too many legislators, organizers, institutors of societies, conductors of peoples, fathers of nations, etc. Too many persons place themselves above humanity to rule it, too many make a profession of minding it.
+It must be said: there are too many great men in the world; there are too many legislators, organizers, institutors of societies, conductors of peoples, fathers of nations, etc. Too many persons set themselves above humanity to rule it, too many make a profession of minding it.

 Someone will say to me: you are minding humanity yourself, you who